Welcome to the website of professional artist Tina Bone.

 A full history of Tina’s artwork is available to browse in the galleries.

 To celebrate 10 years as a professional artist, Tina has produced a Catalogue of Artwork: Volume 1 showing works from 2005 to 2010.
 Free Download here.

 I WOULD LIKE TO WISH EVERYONE A VERY MERRY CHRISTMAS AND HAPPY AND PROSPEROUS NEW YEAR

 A BIT OF HISTORY:

-Whenever possible, I paint life-size using live specimens (I also have a “frozen critters” refrigerator full of road kills etc.), or from resource photographs I have taken myself, and from memory.
-I also rely on many friends and acquaintances to let me make use of their fabulous photographs as they are much more travelled than I; and I would never be able to paint exotic flora and fauna were it not for their kindness.
-A list of these nice people can be viewed here.
-(There are of course some lovely people who would rather not be listed and to them my grateful thanks also.)
+Whenever possible, Tina paints life-size using live specimens or resource photographs she has taken herself, and from memory.
+She relies on many friends and acquaintances to let her use their fabulous photographs from wider travels, and she would never be able to paint exotic flora and fauna were it not for their kindness and generosity.
+A list of these nice people (minus those who prefer to be anonymous) is listed under the “About Tina” tab on the main menu.